salesforce-marketingcloud/mcsdk-automation-csharp/README.md

 The Salesforce Marketing Cloud C# SDK enables developers to easily access the Salesforce Marketing Cloud via the C# platform.

 - This is an upgraded version of the existing community supported [Fuel-CSharp](https://github.com/salesforce-marketingcloud/FuelSDK-CSharp) SDK
-- Unlike the [Fuel-CSharp](https://github.com/salesforce-marketingcloud/FuelSDK-CSharp), this SDK is auto generated using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) and built on top of .Net Core 2.0
+- Unlike the [Fuel-CSharp](https://github.com/salesforce-marketingcloud/FuelSDK-CSharp), this SDK is auto generated using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) and built on top of .Net Standard 2.0

 ## Supported Features